Why is the City working to change current zoning laws to allow for Accessory Dwellings (aka “granny flats)?

 They can also provide a source of financial stability for homeowners to stay in their houses or rent out the main house – making aging in place possible.
 In short, accessory dwellings can be a solution to high housing costs, limited developable land, and demand for multigenerational living.
 With carefully crafted standards, they can be built discreetly into the character of new and existing neighborhoods while making efficient use of existing street and utility infrastructure that is so costly for new developments.

-Authored by Laura Campbell, Kevin Rider, Jeff Worrell, Bruce Kimball, Miles Nelson, Anthony Green and Adam Aasen.
+Authored by Laura Campbell, Sue Finkam, Kevin Rider, Jeff Worrell, Bruce Kimball, Miles Nelson, Anthony Green and Adam Aasen.